-Jennifer Landry, 42, of Portsmouth was sentenced 8 years to life in prison on Monday after pleading guilty to giving a fatal dose of heroin to 22-year-old Svetlana Fillippenko.
-(JAMES A. KIMBLE PHOTO)
+BRENTWOOD — A Portsmouth woman sobbed through an apology in court on Monday prior to being sentenced to spend 8 years to life in prison for giving a fatal dose of heroin to 22-year-old Svetlana Fillippenko.

 The state medical examiner concluded that her death was caused by “acute heroin intoxication.”

 Landry’s plea to a litany of charges included a pair of probation violations and a previous drug possession charge prior to dispensing the heroin that killed Fillippenko.“I am so sorry you have all had to go through this and I am honestly facing the wreckage of my past, owning in my part in all this,” Landry added.
 “I live every day facing the consequences of my action.”Landry’s public defender Brett Newkirk told Judge Marguerite Wageling that his client hoped that Fillippenko’s parents — who did not attend the hearing — could be given her statement.

 Newkirk said Landry accepted responsibility for her actions from the moment she was arrested late last year.

 “She has done each and every thing she could to better herself and allowed justice to be had for the family,” Newkirk said.

 Police interviewed friends of Fillippenko, and used text messages collected from Landry’s cell phone to identify her as the person who sold the heroin, according to court records.

 Landry allegedly told Fillippenko in one message that the heroin was “twice as strong” and warned her to be careful with it, according to police.